 The issues facing individuals with cognitive or neurological impairments are often less obvious.
 Flashing images, moving text, or image carousels may accidentally cause seizures, or otherwise be too challenging for people with cognitive disabilities to comprehend.

-- The opportunity cost of spending time dealing with a lawsuit takes attention away from other core responsibilities within your organization.
+- The opportunity cost – Spending time dealing with a lawsuit takes attention away from other core responsibilities within your organization.

-The Law is the Law – What to Do
+ADA Compliance is the Law – What Courts Say You Should Do

 When the Americans with Disabilities Act passed in 1990, the Internet, let alone apps for smartphones, was not a consideration.
 Regulations for physical spaces have been hammered out over the years, so businesses can rely on them to achieve and maintain ADA compliance.